JaeMoses/Email-Listing-Web-App/README.md

 or
 yarn install

-You all need a Mailchimp API key for functionality
+You also need a Mailchimp API key for functionality